Lesson video

 Their root system traps it and helps sediments to build up, helping to reduce the effects of erosion.

-Hard engineering such as building sea walls, tidal barriers, and storm surge barriers can protect coastlines and prevent flooding.
+Coastal defenses, hard engineering such as building sea walls, tidal barriers, and storm surge barriers can protect coastlines and prevent flooding.

 In 2024, the Danish government invested 17 million pounds into protecting their low-lying coastline.

-The Thames Barrier in London is a large movable barrier, and it protects London from tidal surges and sea level rise.
+The Thames barrier in London is a large, movable barrier, and it protects London from tidal surges and sea level rise.

-And it does this by blocking incoming high tides and storm surges so it can be closed or opened as appropriate.
+And it does this by blocking incoming high tides and storm surges, so it can be closed or opened as appropriate.

 And lastly, migration.